felixschloesser/DetectScratches/README.md

 Enter the directory: `cd DetectScratches/docker`

-All you have to do is adjust binding path inside the docker-compose.yml to your cloned notebook folder.
+All you have to do is to adjust the binding path inside the docker-compose.yml to your cloned notebook folder.

 Docker will take care of the rest for you :)
 `docker-compose up`